arya232004/Simon-Game/README.md

-Click on this link to play simon gane(https://arya232004.github.io/Simon-Game/)
+Click on this link to play [simon game](https://arya232004.github.io/Simon-Game/)